viet34tqc/nt-todo-list/README.md

   - Input text only accpepts email
   - Input text has focus on mount
   - The submit button is disabled when the input field is empty (user hasn't filled in anything yet, contains only space character...)
-  - There should be an error message when the user fills in the text and delete them
+  - There should be an error message when the validation fails
 - Call API when submit item
 - Click checkbox to toggle the item's completed status
 - Call API when delete the item